dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

 - Ethan's sick and stayed at home

 - [HEXAGONMI](#hexagonmi)
-  - Continued investigation of improving CLI for python
+  - Continued investigation of improving CLI for Python
   - Set up meeting to talk with Rob about the FORMINGSUITE TESTING pipeline issue
   - Investigated the bug #59303 related with failed double attach
   - Reviewed source code updates from Adrian related with unit testing for overlap checking